philiptran218/Dungeon_Mania_Specification/FRONTEND.md

 Let's change the second subtitle (the one that says `Backend created by <your names here>`).
 How do we do this?
 Well it's actually extraordinarily easy!
 We don't even need to rerun the application.

 We just need to find a file called `src/main/resources/languages/en_US.json` (currently we have no language selector, but that may be a requested feature that we'll implement in the future).
-I've copied the file below for your reference.
+We've copied the file below for your reference.

 ```json
 {